 The NEMO Wagontop 8 is 26.5 pounds, making it relatively heavier and bulkier than other tents on this list.
 That said, it’ll allow much more room to stand up, walk around, and stretch out.
 Give this one a look if you don’t mind carrying around some extra weight in exchange for much-needed luxury at the end of a long day in the field.

 - Pros: Very roomy and luxurious, campers can stand up and walk around inside, two rooms, huge vestibule expands living space, expansive windows

-- Cons: Relatively heavy and bulky, will probably have trouble in high winds, could be frustrating to set up the first couple of times
+- Cons: Relatively heavy and bulky, will probably have trouble in high winds, and could be frustrating to set up the first couple of times.

 Four-Season Winter Tent for Cold Conditions